 For the SFO, DPAs are a success.
-However, the continued investigations into individuals who may have been involved in unlawful conduct forming the basis of a DPA, have not yet resulted in any convictions.
+However, the continued investigations into individuals who may have been involved in unlawful conduct forming the basis of a DPA have only resulted in one conviction.
 Nevertheless, there is every indication that the SFO intends to continue, and increase, its use of DPAs.